With Robert L. Hicks, Bradley C. Parks, and J. Timmons Roberts. Oxford University Press, 2008, 368 pages.

 “Who Delegates?
 Alternative Models of Principals in Development Aid,” with Mona Lyne and Dan Nielson.
 Chapter for Delegation and Agency in International Organizations.
 Cambridge University Press, 2006.

 “Bridging the Rationalist-Constructivist Divide: Re-engineering the Culture of the World Bank,” with Catherine Weaver and Daniel Nielson.
-Journal of International Relations and Development, 2006.
+Journal of International Relations and Development, Volume 9, Number 2, June 2006.

 “Theory, Data, and Hypothesis Testing: World Bank Environmental Reform Redux,” with Dan Nielson, International Organization, Volume 59, Number 3, Summer 2005.